Asymptotics of the ground state energy of heavy molecules and related topics

 \section{Framework}

 Let us consider the following operator (quantum Hamiltonian)

-describing $N$ same type particles in the external field with the scalar potential $-V$ (it is more convenient but contradicts notations of the previous chapters), and repulsing one another according to the Coulomb law.
+describing $N$ same type particles in the external field with the scalar potential $-V$ (it is more convenient but contradicts notations of the previous papers), and repulsing one another according to the Coulomb law.

 Here $x_j\in \bR ^d$ and $(x_1,\ldots ,x_N)\in\bR ^{Nd}$, potential $V(x)$ is assumed to be real-valued.
 Except when specifically mentioned we assume that